 Email Us: Andrea Meredith

-Postdoc Positions Available in Ion Channel Electrophysiology and Imaging (ad at BPS Career Center, Feb 2018)
+Postdoc Positions Available in Ion Channel Electrophysiology and Imaging (starting in 2018)

 Two positions are available in the lab of Dr. Andrea Meredith, at the University of Maryland School of Medicine, to study the circadian patterning of neuronal activity.
 We are seeking a highly motivated team-players to contribute to our studies of the circadian regulation of intrinsic excitability and intracellular signaling in the suprachiasmatic nucleus (SCN) of the hypothalamus, the brain’s intrinsic ‘clock.’
 One project is an NIH BRAIN Initiative-funded study involving high resolution imaging with novel FRET-based sensors to record rhythmic signals in SCN neurons and the circuit.
 Other projects involve deciphering the biophysical mechanisms that contribute to circadian regulation of membrane excitability by the large conductance Ca2+-activated BK channel and other ion channels (see BPS Posters #663/664 and Nature Neuroscience 9:1041, 2006; Nature Communications 7:10837, 2016; and Journal of General Physiology 15:259, 2018).